 Much as it pains me to say it, the New Year has indeed begun.
-2019 has kicked off in an unsurprisingly cold fashion, and memories of the blissful Christmas week off have quickly started to fade away.
+2020 has kicked off and memories of the blissful Christmas week off have quickly started to fade away.
 Now that we’ve returned to harsh reality, those optimistic resolutions have started to seem like just a little bit too much work.
 But while it might be too cold and dark to go out jogging, and Veganuary or Dry January may be much less fun than you suspected, it’s easier to make positive steps to kick-start your career this year than you might have thought.

 Update your CV

 It’s a task dreaded by most, but a necessary one for anybody looking for a new job.
 Updating your CV now will achieve two very helpful goals.

 Firstly, if you’ve been in the same job for a while, then it’s probably been years since you last updated your CV.
 You’ve probably now accrued experience that’s far more significant and interesting than most of what is on there.
 The old document that hides in some dusty corner of your hard drive likely describes a very different professional than the one you’ve become.
 By taking the time to update your CV, you give yourself the opportunity to reflect.
 You can consider the experience you’ve gained, the skills you’ve acquired, and the confidences and competencies you’ve developed.
 Reflecting on your past, and your present, can give you a much clearer insight into where you want to go, and where you would succeed, in future.
 This will help you focus your job search for the year ahead, and potentially help you think of avenues you may not have thought of previously.

 Updating your CV now also gets one of the least enjoyable aspects of job hunting out of the way, and means you’ll be prepared for jobs when they come along.
 Instead of making excuses when a new job posting appears (‘it’s too much work to update my CV, I’ll never manage to do it by the deadline’), you can be ready for action straight away.